 Certificate programs may allow students to complete all courses via distance learning.
 However, some certificate programs are open only to students enrolled in a degree program at a school.
 In these short programs, students get general information on the education of young children, with courses that may include child development, children's literature, and educational theory.

 Associate's and bachelor's degree programs for preschool teachers are available in early childhood education.
 These programs may offer a few online courses.
 Associate's degree programs may require teaching experiences in a daycare center, while the bachelor's degree programs call for student teaching experience in a school.
+Students may also need to complete in-person classroom observations.
 In both these degree programs, students study education theory, child development, and classroom management.